17hoehbr/automated-plex-guide/README.md

 2. Select "qBittorrent"
 3. Enter "qBittorrent" in the "Name" field
 4. Set host and port to the qBittorrent Web UI.
 If you followed this guide correctly the default values should be correct
-5. (Optional) Select SSL and follow the instructions next to the checkbox
-6. Enter the Username and Password for the webui
+5. Enter the Username and Password for the webui
-7. Click "Save"
+6. Click "Save"

 ### Set root directory